Storm Prediction Center: Categories

-A marginal risk day indicates storms of only limited organization, longevity, coverage and/or intensity, typically isolated severe or near-severe storms with limited wind damage, large hail and perhaps a tornado.
+A marginal risk day indicates storms of only limited organization, longevity, coverage and/or intensity, typically isolated severe or near-severe storms with limited wind damage, large hail and possibly a low tornado risk.
 Wind gusts of at least 60 mph and hailstones of around 1 in in diameter are common storm threats within a marginal risk; depending on the sufficient wind shear, a tornado – usually of weak (EF0 to EF1) intensity and short duration – may be possible.
 This category replaced the "SEE TEXT" category on October 22, 2014.

 A slight risk day typically will indicate that the threat exists for scattered severe weather, including scattered wind damage (produced by straight-line sustained winds and/or gusts of 60 to 70 mph), scattered severe hail (varying in size from 0.25 in to 1.75 in) and/or isolated tornadoes (often of shorter duration and varying weak to moderate intensity, depending on the available wind shear and other sufficient atmospheric parameters).
 During the peak severe weather season, most days will have a slight risk somewhere in the United States.
 Isolated significant severe events are possible in some circumstances, but are generally not widespread.

-An enhanced risk day indicates that there is a greater threat for severe weather than that which would be indicated by a slight risk, but conditions are not adequate for the development of widespread significant severe weather to necessitate a moderate category.
+An enhanced risk day indicates that there is a greater threat for severe weather than that which would be indicated by a slight risk, but conditions are not adequate for the development of widespread significant severe weather to necessitate a moderate category, with more numerous areas of wind damage (often with wind gusts of 70 mph to 80 mph), along with severe hail (occasionally over 2 in) and several tornadoes (in some setups, isolated strong tornadoes are possible).
 Severe storms are expected to be more concentrated and of varying intensities.
 These days are quite frequent in the peak severe weather season and occur occasionally at other times of year.
 This risk category replaced the upper end of "slight" on October 22, 2014, although a few situations that previously warranted a moderate risk were reclassified as enhanced (i.e. 45% wind or 15% tornado with no significant area).